-What to Pack for New York in Winter
+What to Pack for New York

 If you’re visiting New York City over the holidays or anytime in winter, you’ll want to bundle up!
 New York gets pretty cold in the winter time, especially around January and February and certain large streets like Broadway are wind tunnels where the wind seems to blow you away with each step.

 New Yorkers are famous for wearing black, black and more black so if you’re puzzled on what to wear in Manhattan… think dark neutrals in variations of grey, black and navy.
 I’ve included all the essentials for what to pack for New York in the winter below!

 You’ll want to wear thick comfy sweaters, jeans and lots of layers for a a winter time visit to New York City.
 New Yorkers love a head-to-toe outfit in black, so black denim, a cozy thick sweater, and black puffer with blank ankle boots will have you fitting right in!